 The meeting drew on the process of development of the strategies for community work and creating networks locally and nationally.
 The long-term objective aimed at empowering people to respond to phenomena like poverty or long term unemployment by building upon the resources within the community.

 Specific focus was put on community economic development, which recognises that localities have many assets and resources (not least the people!) and that there is a local economy that can be developed further, especially to meet local needs and to keep financial resources in the community.

 The seminar was organised by interdiac with cooperation with the interdiac partner organisation German Evangelical Lutheran church in Ukraine (DELKU) with its seat in Odessa.

 The Workshops promoted learning in support of the personal capacity development and empowerment of ‘forgotten people’ in multicultural settings and learning for intercultural education.

 The learning journey throughout the Workshops contributed to development of appropriate skills and perspectives for actions with diverse groups and through development to encourage grass roots projects and actions.

 The workshops supported the analysis of the changes in the region as they affect diverse groups.

-In light of the previous experience of the participants and their resources, the learning built up the capacity of the learners to support the local partnerships in order to develop community based initiatives with the empowered groups of forgotten people in multicultural settings.
+In light of the previous experience of the participants and their resources, the learning built up the capacity of the learners to support local partnerships in order to develop community-based initiatives with the empowered groups of forgotten people in multicultural settings.